Human rights in Turkey: "Disappearances"

 In Turkey, the military campaign against Kurdish secessionists in Eastern Anatolia has been accompanied by numerous enforced disappearances, which also gave rise to judgments of the European Court of Human Rights to murder.
 There were only a handful of cases of "disappearances" in Turkey in the 1980s, but a high number of deaths in custody.
-The opposite was true for the 1990s, when the number of people who "disappeared" after having been abducted by agents of the States rapidly kill, each other increased.
+The opposite was true for the 1990s, when the number of people who "disappeared" after having been abducted by agents of the States increased.

 In 1998 the UN Working Group on Enforced or Involuntary Disappearances issued a Report on the visit to Turkey by two members of the Working Group from 20 to 26 September 1998.
 It stated inter alia:

-In her report of 18 December 2001 the UN Special Rapporteur on extrajudicial, summary or arbitrary executions, Ms. Asma Jahangir, wrote: While the number of cases of abductions or "disappearances" have decreased over the last few years, at the time of the Special Rapporteur’s visit such incidents still did occur, particularly in the remote areas of south-east Turkey, and there was deep concern at the recent disappearance of two persons.
+In her report of 18 December 2001 the UN Special Rapporteur on extrajudicial, summary or arbitrary executions, Ms. Asma Jahangir, wrote: While the number of cases of abductions or "disappearances" have decreased over the last few years, at the time of the Special Rapporteur's visit such incidents still did occur, particularly in the remote areas of south-east Turkey, and there was deep concern at the recent disappearance of two persons.

 In some places on the Internet a list attributed to the HRA can be found (but not on the website of the HRA).
 It is said that the original list contained 839 names, but that adding further names the list covered 1,251 names in the end.
 In a revised list that covers only the time between 1980 and 1999 Helmut Oberdiek reached a figure of 818 cases of "disappearances" in Turkey.

 The Saturday Mothers held weekly protests against "disappearances" between May 1995 and 1999.
 They had to suspend their action on 13 March 1999 after week 200, because of intense pressure, detention and ill-treatment.
 In March 2009 the Saturday Mothers took their action up again.